How to Lower Mortgage Payment Without Refinancing

 - Reducing your interest rate – If you locked in your loan when interest rates were sky-high, your bank might be willing to change your mortgage rate to better reflect the market today.

 When it comes to loan modifications, it’s always worth asking.
-The worst your bank or mortgage lender can say is no. In which case, if you really find yourself in trouble, there’s always mortgage forbearance for a temporary pause on payments.
+The worst your bank or mortgage lender can say is no. In which case, if you really find yourself in trouble, you can always consider requesting mortgage forbearance with your loan servicer for a temporary pause on payments.
 However, there are many pros and cons of mortgage forbearance to consider, one of which being how forbearance affects credit.

 If your down payment was lower than 20%, your bank likely required you to take out private mortgage insurance (PMI).